tiniacoleyba/Machine-Learning/README.md

 # Machine-Learning
-Some ML and Deep learning projects
+Some ML and Deep learning projects.